BDS-001/FormatMyCV/README.md

 3. In the print dialog, select "Save as PDF" as the destination
 4. Click "Save" to download your resume as a PDF file

-The page cutoff indicator shows content that may appear on a second page when printing.
+The page cutoff indicator is a preview-only guide showing content that may appear on a second page; it does not appear in the printed/PDF output.

 ## Importing and Exporting Data

-- **Export Data**: Click the "Export Data" button to save your resume data as a JSON file
+- **Download JSON**: Save your current resume data as a JSON file
-- **Import Data**: Click the "Import Data" button to load previously saved resume data
+- **Import JSON**: Load resume data from a `.json` file
+- **Import from Text**: Paste JSON into the JSON Settings panel and click "Import from Text"
+- **Copy to Clipboard**: Copy the current resume JSON to your clipboard
+- **Schema Tools**: Download the template schema JSON or copy it to the clipboard
 - **Example Data**: Click "Load Example" to populate the form with sample resume data

 ## Contributing